 Apply two drops of Roman Chamomile on your temples or the back of your neck and gently rub the oil in.
 This relaxing oil can calm nerves before a stressful situation or help relax you for sleep.
 Think of the calming sensation of chamomile tea, but more condensed and applied directly to tense areas.
 For a relaxing blend, mix the chamomile with oils like lavender, rose or geranium.

-Lavender is possibly the most universally-calming oil.
+The essential oil lavender is possibly the most universally-calming oil.
 Even people who have little experience with natural oils, or even resistance to holistic remedies, are usually drawn to lavender.
 Beyond its soothing and floral scent, the oil has proven effects for the mind.
 One study of patients’ EEG patterns after inhaling lavender oil showed an interesting anomaly.
 Their brains seemed to be in a state of drowsiness or relaxation, but the subjects were able to solve math equations faster and more accurately that the control group without lavender.
 The conclusion is that lavender relaxes you but keeps your brain alert.
 Fighting anxiety without completely numbing the brain is a result many pharmaceutical medications are still struggling to pin down.

 To use lavender, apply it to temples or the back of the neck topically.
 Rub a drop in between your palms, close your eyes, and take a few deep breaths with your palms a few inches from your face.
 Or, drop a few drops of lavender into your diffuser, especially during a stressful time or before sleep.